AlexOrlek/ATCG/README.md

 A paper describing the methods will be written shortly, and further information about the general approach can be found in a [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-60) by Meier-Kolthoff _et al_. describing the similar genome-genome distance calculator tool ([GGDC](https://ggdc.dsmz.de/ggdc.php#)).
 A brief outline of the steps of ATCG is given below:

-1. BLAST is conducted on assembled nucleotide sequences in both directions between each pair of geneomes (i.e. genome A vs genome B and genome B vs genome A; that is, with genome A as the [query sequence](https://www.ncbi.nlm.nih.gov/books/NBK1734/) and genome B as the subject database sequence, and vice-versa).
+1. BLAST is conducted on assembled nucleotide sequences in both directions between each pair of genomes (i.e. genome A vs genome B and genome B vs genome A; that is, with genome A as the [query sequence](https://www.ncbi.nlm.nih.gov/books/NBK1734/) and genome B as the subject database sequence, and vice-versa).
 2. Where alignment ranges overlap at the same region on the query genome or the subject genome, the shorter overlapping alignment is trimmed to eliminate the overlap.
 Trimming performed on the query/subject genome is applied to the corresponding range on the subject/query genome, accounting for the strand of the alignment.
 So, if an alignment is '-' strand (a reverse complement alignment), and the alignment range on the query sequence is trimmed from the 5' end, then the corresponding alignment range on the subject sequence will be trimmed by the same length on the 3' end.
-See the example(#Example) below for a visual depiction of how alignment trimming works.
+See the [example](#Example) below for a visual depiction of how alignment trimming works.
-3. For trimmed alignments from both BLAST directions, distance metrics are calculated; optionally, breakpoint distances and alignment length statistics can optionally be calculated.
+3. Using trimmed alignments from both BLAST directions, distance metrics are calculated; breakpoint distances and alignment length statistics can optionally be calculated.
 A description of the statistics produced by ATCG, and formulae for their calculation are given [here](misc/statistics_calculation.pdf).
 4. If all-vs-all BLAST was run, then a tree is generated using a specified pairwise distance metric; optionally, the tree can be annotated with bootstrap confidence values, which are calculated by resampling trimmed alignments.